Published 19:11 IST, July 11th 2024

 Global Best Practices: Implement strategies from countries like Germany, Denmark, and Singapore, focusing on vocational training, labour market flexibility, and continuous education.

-By dressing se key areas, India can achieve a balance between right to work and pursuit of right work, ensuring sustainable employment for its growing workforce.
+By addressing these key areas, India can achieve a balance between the right to work and the pursuit of the right work, ensuring sustainable employment for its growing workforce.